 Disclaimer: We don't recommend finding work and clients on some of the marketplaces listed here due to high competition, low-quality clients, commissions deducted from your pay, not being able to grow your own brand, unstable source of income, etc.

-With that said, in Animation Accelerator we have figured out a unique strategy that will help you make the most out of these marketplaces.
+With that said, in Animation Business Accelerator program we have figured out a unique strategy that will help you make the most out of these marketplaces.

 Many companies are strengthening their online presence, and they’re realizing video marketing is an effective tool to accomplish this.

-Animated explainer videos can give customers a better user experience, explain how to use a product or service, and describe a brand’s value propositions.
-Since animated marketing videos are so versatile and visually appealing, companies increasingly need to hire animators.
+Animated explainer videos can give customers or clients a better user experience, explain how to use a product or service, and describe a brand’s value propositions.
+Since animated marketing videos are so versatile and visually appealing, companies increasingly need to hire animators and look into freelance animation.

 Especially if you’re just starting out as a freelance animator, you may be overwhelmed and not know where or how to find clients.
-How do you connect with these companies and get work?
+How do you connect with these companies and get work for freelance animation?
 Here we’ve compiled the eight best websites where you can find clients as a freelance animator.

 Let's Dive Into The Best Websites For Freelance Animators!